-\Nursing is a limited enrollment program.
+Nursing is a limited enrollment program.
 See Limited Enrollment Programs section of this catalog for details.

-\\Subject to change.
+Subject to change.
 Contact the Admissions Office for additional information.

-\\\Group II math requirement is met by Nursing program admission requirements.
+Group II math requirement is met by Nursing program admission requirements.

-$^{1}\!A$ grade of "C" or better in all NUR courses, BIO 130, BIO 160 and BIO 161 is required for all students.
+^{1}A grade of $^{}\text{C}^{}$ or better in all NUR courses, BIO 130, BIO 160 and BIO 161 is required for all students.

-Must be completed no earlier than three years before graduation.
-CIS 100, CIS 101, CIS 117, CIS 125, HSC 100, OFC 133.
+2Must be completed no earlier than three years before graduation.
+3CIS 100, CIS 101, CIS 117, CIS 125, HSC 100, OFC 133.
 Credit hours by proficiency testing available for HSC 100.

-Required for students electing to earn a certificate in Practical Nursing.
-It is not required for the student who proceeds to the second level of study.
+4Required for students electing to earn a certificate in Practical Nursing.
+It is not required for the associate in applied science degree in nursing.